 Graphical plot of percentage difference between MODIS and AERONET AOD data over Mbita and Nairobi were found to have a mean of -50% and -19% respectively.
 These negative values indicated that MODIS sensor underestimated the amount of aerosol over the two stations considered.

 The correlation coefficient for Mbita and Nairobi was found to be 0.81 and 0.55.
 The t test showed that these values were all significant as the t computed were all greater than the tabulated for the stations.
-However, regression analysis of between AERONET and MODIS AOD (Figure 3) noted that more data points were comparable over Nairobi than Mbita attributed to R2 values of 0.16 and 0.10 respectively.
+However, regression analysis of between AERONET and MODIS AOD (Figure 3) noted that more data points were comparable over Nairobi than Mbita attributed to R^2 values of 0.16 and 0.10 respectively.
 This implied that AOD estimates from MODIS over continental were better over terrestrial regions (Nairobi) than near water surfaces.
 This affirms results from Alam et al. (2011) which noted that MODIS AOD data provided better estimates over terrestrial and vegetated surfaces.

-Overall, MODIS satellite were found to overestimate AOD values with observed differences attributed to issues such as consistency, revisit times, instrument calibration, sampling differences, and data availability (Liu et al., 2007; Kahn et al., 2007) for validation process than alpha (0.05) while stations to the east of East Africa had no significant trend.
+Overall, MODIS satellite were found to overestimate AOD values with observed differences attributed to issues such as consistency, revisit times, instrument calibration, sampling differences, and data availability (Liu et al., 2007; Kahn et al., 2007) for validation process time series of MODIS AOD as p values were lower than alpha (0.05) while stations to the east of Kenya had no significant trend.
 The negative trends were attributed to the influence of transported pollution inlands as the region due to dominant South Easterlies and North Easterlies during a greater period of the year (Ngaina and Mutai., 2013; Okoola 1999).